praveen686/ATAR/ReadMe.md

-Use conda environment to keep dependencies separated while to utilizing the AWS microservices.
+Use conda environment to keep dependencies separated locally, e.g. while not utilizing the AWS microservices.
 Nautilus_Trader tends to break vectorbt's dependencies and vice versa.
 So, I have to keep them separate.
 I have a conda environment for utilizing Nautilus_Trader, vectorbtpro, RAPIDS,and autogluon although the latter is more flexible if not utilzing GPU version to pytorch.
 For example, at the moment the only actively examples being developed are the triple_barrier_meta_labeling_example.py and